veldrane/linux-syscall-analyzer/README.md

 	python elkpump.py elk --server elkdev1:9200 /data/tests/oracle -l

 elkpump will start and process all logs in /data/tests/oracle, produce logging and store all data on the server elkdev1:9200 CSV subcommand is not supported yet.

 ### Usual workflow ###

 - run strace on the analized application and store the output (prepare fs for posible huge amount of data)
 - run elasticsearch and kibana
 - run elkpump agains the trace output and elkserver
 - login to kibana and register index.
 - optional: load the dashboards from ./kibana directory and pair them with the index
 - analyze what ever you want.

 ### Limitation and BUGS ###

 - elkpump doesnt support strace output from attaching pid.
 Supported is just running application for the beginning to the end.
 Tool probably does own job, but was not tested under this circumstances
 - elkpump doesnt support https connection with elasticsearch server
 - elkpump doesnt check duplication sessionid so it's a little chance that two same sessionid can be generated
 - elkpump doesnt support the message fd creation (ehm systemd :))
 - csv is not supported yet (plan for the near future version)
-	- some syscalls variation is not probably supported (for example read, pread, read64 etc - these are supported but i there is huge list if them.
+- some syscalls variation is not probably supported (for example read, pread, read64 etc - these are supported but there is a huge list of them.
 Adding similar syscalls is not rocket science - please check sparser.py and argregex array)
 - elasticsearch doesn't support microsecond precision yet.

 ### Future ###

 - Documentation of the elasticsearch doc api is missing.
 Should be created soon (I hope :)
 - Full CSV format support
 - Appropriate .r files for analysing csv in R
 - Adding more dashboards, visualisation and search to the Kibana.
 - Full memory allocation and dealocation support to elkpump (feasible ?)
 - Better thread and process spawn (contexting clone, exec, fork etc)
 - Adding support for signal familly syscalls
 - Support for strace attach pid functionality (not so important)
 - Describe in detail as much syscalls as possible